the-web-teaching-server/tuto-03/README.md

 1. Make the name of the project as short as possible (all one letter names seem to be taken on Glitch; you may have a chance with a two-letter name.).

+**Note:** the "Show > next to the code" feature is a bit buggy in Glit when dealing with redirections.
+You should use "Show > in a new window" instead.

 ## A bit of Python